 We hope to display all works submitted but if space is limited some items may have to be held in reserve.

-This decision will have to be made on receiving day after all the entries have arrived.
-If you have concerns about the total size of your submissions, please contact the organisers beforehand.
-We will be pleased to negotiate entries on an individual basis.
+This decision will be made on receiving day after all the entries have arrived.
+If you have concerns about the size of your submissions, please contact the organisers beforehand.

 1)Name and address of entrant